 To learn more about the process for course registration for Winter 2014, be sure to review all of the information below carefully!

 - Core Requirements: Get Set

 - Important Rules and Policies: What You Need to Know

-General registration will open April 3-5, and the University catalog and schedule of classes for Spring, Summer, and Fall 2013 will be available starting March 1.
+General registration will open November 20-22, and the University catalog and schedule of classes for Winter 2014 will be available starting October 14.
 Be sure to review the schedule and the information below before registration opens.

 Q. Which courses should I plan to take earlier in the program?

 A. Most students focus on completing their core requirements earlier in the Evening MBA program and shift toward taking more electives later.
 ACC 501 and TO 501 are prerequisites for other core courses and certain electives, so we recommend completing them early in your student career.
 BE 501, MO 501, and MKT 501 are also commonly completed early in the program, and some students have found it helpful to balance their schedule with a mix of quantitative and non-quantitative courses (e.g., pair ACC 501 with MO 501).
 Ultimately, as an Evening MBA student you have the flexibility to take the classes that best fit your schedule and meet your interests and goals each term.
 If you do choose to explore electives early in your student career, be sure to review prerequisite information carefully to ensure you meet the requirements for the course.

 Q. How do I find out what courses are being offered and when?

 A. Starting October 14, you can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar - this site has a helpful.
 CSV file version that can be downloaded and filtered for Ross classes with sections numbered 450-479 to view those classes available for Evening MBA students.

 Q. How do I register for off-site courses that take place in January, March, and/or May?